-The EDA consists of an ensemble of 25 (as of Cy40r1) independent lower-resolution 4D-Var assimilations (T399L91 with two inner loops at T95 and T159) that differ by the explicit perturbation of the observations, the sea-surface temperature and the model physics, plus 1 control 4D-Var which runs without any perturbation.
+The EDA consists of an ensemble of 25 (as from Cy40R1) independent lower-resolution 4D-Var assimilations (TCo639L137 with two inner loop minimizations both at TL191) that differ by the explicit perturbation of the observations, the sea-surface temperature and the model physics, plus 1 control, unperturbed 4D-Var.
 The reason for running an EDA is that it can be shown (Isaksen et al., 2010) that if the perturbations to the observations, model evolution and boundary conditions are properly chosen, the EDA analysis and background spread will provide realistic estimates of analysis and background errors standard deviations.

 In the EDA, for each observation, perturbations are defined by randomly sampling a Gaussian distribution with zero mean and standard deviation equal to the estimate of the observation error standard deviation.
 Sea surface temperature fields are also perturbed, with correlated patterns as currently used in the Seasonal Forecasting System (Vialard et al., 2005).
 To simulate the impact of model uncertainty, the stochastically perturbed parametrization tendency (SPPT) scheme is used; this perturbs the total parametrized tendency of physical processes (more details can be found in part V of this document).
+From CY41R2 the EDA cycles its own background error and covariance estimates.
+It can thus be seen as a variational implementation of a perturbed observation EnKF.
+This behaviour is activated by setting both environment variables LEDA_ERRORS_IN and LEDA_ERRORS_OUT to true.

 The EDA background mean and standard deviations are computed in the enda_pp family which runs after completion of the EDA background forecasts family.
-The first task of the enda_pp family is ens_stats_members, where the EDA background fields are retrieved from storage and necessary pre-processing operations are carried out.
+The first task of the enda_pp family is ens_stats_members, where the EDA background fields are retrieved from storage and necessary preprocessing operations are carried out.
 These include the computation of fields which are not archived from the EDA run (Geopotential Height, Relative Humidity, Radiances for a selection of sensors).
 The ens_stats_members task is split into a number of sub-tasks (ens_stats_mem) equal to the size of the EDA in order to parallelize the computations on the different EDA members.